cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 Here is our recommended systematic debugging process.
 Use this process after you have fixed any Verilog syntax errors and you are now getting some kind of incorrect result.
-REMEMBER: You must use `--tb=short` or `--tb=long` to see the error message when using pytest!

 **Step 1: Run all tests**

 Run all of the tests to get a high-level view of which test cases are passing and failing.

-**Step 2: Zoom in on one failing test script**
+**Step 2: Zoom in on one module**

-Pick one failing test script to focus on, and run just that test script in isolation with the `--verbose` flag to get a list of the test cases.
-Pick the most basic test script that is failing.
-Always focus on any test cases that are failing on FL model (e.g., `ProcFL`) first since this means it is a bad test case.
+Pick one failing module, ideally the "innermost" (as opposed to the top module, e.g. the whole processor), and for that module, focus on a singe test assembly program, ideally the most basic one among the ones that are failing.
+Then, run the Makefile with just that one design and program combination in isolation.
+Make sure to use the `RUN_ARG=--trace` flag to get cycle-by-cycle information, and set the VCD flag to 1 if you want to generate waveform outputs in said format.
+We will need all the help we can get!
+Start with any test cases that are failing on the FL model (e.g., `ProcFLMultiCycle`) first since this means it is a bad test case.

 **Step 3: Zoom in on one failing test case**